Skip to contents

 • R: a function returning a closure that returns a double.

-• Rcpp: a character string defining a captureless lambda (since C++11) returning another lambda that captures by value, accepts parameters of the same type as const references, and returns a double.
+• Rcpp: a character string defining a captureless lambda (since C++11) returning another lambda that captures by value, accepts parameters of the same type, and returns a double.

 Examples